 \subsubsection{Nicknames and school code names}

 As mentioned in the protocol, each participant received a number assigned by each teacher.
-They were asked to add a nickname that contained this number and additional key information: the mean of transport (bus, walking, car, scooter, bike, metro, train...), whether they made the journey alone or together with other schoolmates, and the school code-name.
+Nicknames were used to preserve the privacy and anonymity of the participants.
+They were asked to add a nickname that contained this number and additional key information: the mean of transport (bus, walking, car, scooter, bike, metro, train...), whether they made the trip alone or together with other schoolmates, and the school code-name.
 An example of what a participant had to include as a nickname when starting the experiment could read in the following manner: {\tt ZAF\_0001\_WALK\_ALONE}, which corresponds to Juan Manuel Zafra school participant number 1 (assigned by the teacher) that walked to school alone.
-Nicknames were used to preserve the privacy and anonymity of the participants.
-As scientists, we could not know the participants' identities by any means.
-The information characterizing each journey finally appears in the $csv$ filename.
-It was encoded jointly with the date of the journey.
+As scientists, we could not know the participants' identities.
+The information characterizing each trajectory finally appears in the $csv$ filename.
+It was encoded jointly with the date of the trip.
 An example could read as follows: {\tt 2018-11-05\_sgv\_2603.csv}.

 School codenames are: Institut Juan Manuel Zafra (ZAF), Col$\cdot$legi Sagrada Fam\'ilia Sant Andreu (SAN), Institut Montju\"ic (MON), Institut Verdaguer (VER), Institut Ferran Tallada (IFT), OAK House/Casa del Roure (OAK), Escola Virolai (VIR), Institut Pau Claris (IPC), Col$\cdot$legi Sant Gabriel de Viladecans (SGV), Institut Bellvitge (BEL).
 They are also reported in Table \ref{tab:schools}.